dotnet/roslyn/docs/features/string-literals-data-section.md

 Need to confirm that no additional work is needed for ref assemblies.

-### Configuration/emit granularity

-Instead of one global feature flag, the emit strategy could be controlled using compiler-recognized attributes (applicable to assemblies or classes).
-Furthermore, we could emit more than one string per one class.
-That could be configurable as well.

-### Weak references

-To avoid rooting the `string` references forever, we could turn the fields into `WeakReference<string>`s.
-This could be configurable as well.

 ### Automatic threshold

 The threshold could be determined automatically with some objective, for example,